joshua360x/Quiz-App/README.md

 # Quiz-App
-Multiple Choice with vanilla js
+Multiple Choice Quiz App with vanilla js

 See Deployment of App on gh-pages